zdangata/capstone/README.md

 To run the unittests, run the following command from the capstone directory:

 `python3 test_app.py`
+Make sure you change the DATABASE_URL environment variable in setup.sh file to have your own database url.

 ### Using Postman
 The app is hosted at the Heroku URL address below.